aaikedw/fada-import-specs/FADA-database-changes.md

 The FADA app could possibly show non aquatic species.
 This is not a problem, but flagging the (few) marine representatives would be appropriate (in the longer term).
 The number of non-freshwater representatives should remain low as only Excel imported groups are allowed to contain non-freshwater representatives, while these entries have to be filtered out when processing DwC-A file.

 ### 5.2 BioFresh application
 An **important issue** we overlooked during in de FADA import tool specs is the fact that non-freshwater representatives should be filtered out when synchronising data with the BioFresh species register.
-This change in the specs should still be considered for the development of the import tool, if necessary to be covered as part of the database refactoring work. **Sylvain, please take note!**
+This change in the specs should still be considered for the development of the import tool, if necessary to be covered as part of the database refactoring work.

 In the longer term, the format of the data downloaded through BioFresh should be reviewed to ensure all data includes correct credits, we can offer complete information (e.g. also offering DwC-format data) and data that may not be offered for download is excluded.